 If you still haven’t landed at a diagnosis, the issue may lay in your compressor, which is usually a sign your AC is on its last leg.

-4. Clicking Noise
+6. Clicking Noise

 Clicking is a vague sound to hear in an AC unit.
-Like rattling, it could imply that a part is loose and is barely hitting another part within your unit, but it could also indicate that your fan is brushing up against something as it’s spinning.
+Like rattling, it could imply that a part is loose and is hitting another part within your unit, but it could also indicate that your fan is brushing up against something as it’s spinning.

-6. Squealing Noise
+7. Squealing or Squeaky Noise

 A loose fan belt repair is not for an air conditioning novice so make sure to call a professional technician if yours needs to be replaced.

-7. Hissing Noise
+9. Hissing Noise